JMIBarth/tutorials/research_question/README.md

 When did the endemic species of dotterels and plovers disperse to New Zealand?
 Did they disperse in one or several events?

 ![](../img/discussion_icon.png) Take a few minutes and discuss with you neighbours how we could investigate this question and what kind of data we would need to find an answer.

+If you feel lost, you will find possible discussion points below.

 <details>
   <summary>Possible discussion points (click here)</summary>